-12 Best Places to Visit in China
+15 Best Places to Visit in China

-1 Beijing: Home of the Imperial Palace and Forbidden City
+1. Beijing: Home of the Imperial Palace and Forbidden City

-China's second biggest city, Beijing has been the country's political center for more than 800 years, and for almost as long, it has been an important center for cultural, economic, scientific, and academic life.
+China's second biggest city, Beijing has been the country's political center for more than 800 years and, for almost as long, has been an important center for cultural, economic, scientific, and academic life.
 Still often referred to as Peking, Beijing is home to many of China's best-known attractions, including the spectacular Imperial Palace, also known as the Forbidden City.
-Many of the city's attractions are in its well-preserved historic city center, making it possible to visit most of them on foot.
+Many of the city's attractions are in its well-preserved historic city center, making it possible to visit most of them on foot as part of an organized tour.
 Of these, highlights include the magnificent Heavenly Temple; Tian'anmen Square, the world's largest public square; beautiful Beihai Park; and the fascinating Beijing Ancient Observatory, built in 1442 and still in use in the early 20th century.

 - Read More:

 - Top-Rated Tourist Attractions in Beijing

-2 Historic Xi'an: The Terracotta Army and More
+2. Historic Xi'an: The Terracotta Army and More

 Xi'an, between the Weihe River in the north and the Qinling Mountains in the south, is one of Northwest China's chief textile centers and possesses more items of archaeological interest than perhaps any other smaller city in China, the most important being the world-famous Terracotta Army.
-Xi'an's history stretches back some 6,000 years, and by the 3rd century BC, it boasted one of the highest urban populations in China.
-The remains of the Han imperial residence can still be seen, along with evidence of the city's importance as the starting point of the famous Silk Road, which from here wound its way through Central Asia and the Middle East as far as the Mediterranean, linking Xi'an with such far away cities as Istanbul and Venice.
+Xi'an's history stretches back some 6,000 years, and by the 3rd century BC, it boasted one of the highest urban populations in the country.
+The remains of the Han imperial residence can still be seen, along with fortifications and other evidence of the city's importance as the starting point of the famous Silk Road, which from here wound its way through Central Asia and the Middle East as far as the Mediterranean, linking Xi'an with such far away cities as Istanbul and Venice.

 - Read More:

-- 10 Top-Rated Tourist Attractions in Hangzhou
+- Top-Rated Tourist Attractions in Hangzhou

-5 Qufu and Confucius
+9. Qufu and Confucius

 Thanks to its connections with Confucius, China's most revered philosopher, the small town of Qufu in southwest Shandong has long been one of the country's most important places of pilgrimage.
 Not only was Confucius born here in 551 BC, he was also buried here in 479 BC.
 As a result, numerous temples and shrines have been erected by devotees in celebration of his life and teachings.
 Perhaps the most important of the three main historic sites related to the great teacher — together part of a UNESCO World Heritage Site — is the Cemetery of Confucius (Kong Lin), a large burial ground containing the graves of Confucius, family members, and numerous followers.
 The grave itself is a mound marked by a 15th-century gravestone carrying the inscription "Grave of the Sacred King of Culture, who achieved Absolute Perfection," while nearby are the graves of his son and grandson.
 The cemetery, laid out around Confucius' grave in the 14th century, makes for a delightful excursion thanks to its more than 10,000 trees.
 Other important sites worth exploring are the Temple of Confucius and the Kong Family Mansion.

-7 The City of Ceramics: Zibo
+10. The City of Ceramics: Zibo

-In the center of Shandong province, the city of Zibo was the capital of the Qi Empire for 630 years, during which time it became famous for its ceramics and lacquered works of art (it was here that China's famous green glass was first developed some 1,500 years ago, as well as the region's distinctive black glazed porcelain).
+Situated in the center of Shandong province, the city of Zibo was the capital of the Qi Empire for 630 years, during which time it became famous for its ceramics and lacquered works of art.
+It was in fact here that China's famous green glass was first developed some 1,500 years ago, as well as the region's distinctive black glazed porcelain.
 Between 960 and 1279, local makers also perfected the technique of coating earthenware with a brownish layer of glaze displaying tear-shaped runs, a still popular style that has cemented Zibo's reputation for hand-made porcelain and ensured its status as China's major producer of ceramics.

-9 Quanzhou's International Influences
+11. Quanzhou's International Influences

-In the southeast corner of the Fujian province on the broad Jinjiang estuary, Quanzhou was already an important port in the 6th century.
-Highlights of this historic port include the Temple of the Beginning of the New Age, built in 686 AD and one of the largest temples in China.
-Covering some 70,000 square meters, this temple site includes a number of impressive pagodas: the 48-meter-tall eastern pagoda (Zhenguo) dating from the end of the Tang Dynasty around 700 AD and decorated with 39 bas-reliefs crafted from alabaster, and the 44-meter Pagoda of Longevity (Renshou Ta) from the early 10th century and decorated with birds and flowers.
+Located in the southeast corner of the Fujian province on the broad Jinjiang estuary, Quanzhou was already an important port in the 6th century.
+Highlights of this historic port include the Temple of the Beginning of the New Age, built in AD 686 and one of the largest temples in China.
+Covering some 70,000 square meters, this temple site includes a number of impressive pagodas: the 48-meter-tall eastern pagoda (Zhenguo) dating from the end of the Tang Dynasty around AD 700 and decorated with 39 bas-reliefs crafted from alabaster, and the 44-meter Pagoda of Longevity (Renshou Ta) from the early 10th century and decorated with birds and flowers.

 Yangzhou lies in the central region of Jiangsu province between the Yangtze River and the Grand Canal and can trace its roots back some 2,400 years.
 It was the building of the canal in the 6th century, however, that saw the city rise in importance as a place of foreign trade, attracting the likes of Arab missionary Behao Aldin in the 7th century and Marco Polo, who stayed here for a spell.
-In addition to being famous for its traditional local cuisine, eccentric art forms, and handicrafts, the town boasts a number of first-rate attractions that together form a great walking tour of the old town, among them the picturesque Narrow West Lake, the old Bridge of the Great Rainbow (Dahong Qiao), the 18th-century Bridge of the Five Pavilions, and Fuzhuang Island, reached by a zig-zag bridge and home to a number of pleasant pavilions and covered walks.
+In addition to being famous for its traditional local cuisine, unique art forms, and handicrafts, the town boasts a number of first-rate attractions, which together form a great walking tour of the old town, among them the picturesque Narrow West Lake; the old Bridge of the Great Rainbow (Dahong Qiao); the 18th-century Bridge of the Five Pavilions; and Fuzhuang Island, reached by a zig-zag bridge and home to a number of pleasant pavilions and covered walks.

-11 The Gardens of Wuhan
+13. The Gardens of Wuhan

 Large by Western standards due to its population of nearly three-and-a-half million souls, Wuhan, the capital of Hebei Province, lies at the confluence of the Yangtze and Hanshui rivers on the Beijing-Canton rail route in Central China.
 Well over 3,000 years old, the city offers a number of first-rate tourist attractions worth exploring on foot.
-One of the best is East Lake, the largest urban lake in China and famous for its many gardens that burst forth each spring in a cacophony of color as cherry trees and lotus flowers bloom.
+One of the best is East Lake, the largest urban lake in China and famous for its many gardens, which burst forth each spring in a cacophony of color as cherry trees and lotus flowers bloom.
 Those with an interest in Chinese culture and history are well served, too, thanks to the excellent Hubei Provincial Museum.
 Highlights of the museum, regarded as one of the best in China, include rare finds from the 5th-century tomb of Marquis Yi (Zenghouyi), 2,500-year-old musical instruments, and a superb collection of bonsai trees.

-12 Foshan's Famous Buddhas
+14. Foshan's Famous Buddhas

-Foshan lies in the center of Guangdong province, about 20 kilometers southwest of the larger city of Canton, and is notable as one of the oldest towns in China.
-The city takes its name from three ancient bronze Buddha statues discovered here in 628 AD and soon after became one of the country's most important places of pilgrimage.
-Under the Song Dynasty from 960 to 1279 AD, Foshan became known as a center of the porcelain industry along with metalworking and silk weaving.
+Foshan lies in the center of Guangdong province, about 20 kilometers southwest of the larger city of Canton, and is notable for being one of the oldest towns in China.
+This popular tourist destination takes its name from three ancient bronze Buddha statues discovered here in AD 628 and soon after became one of the country's most important places of pilgrimage.
+Under the Song Dynasty from AD 960 to 1279, Foshan became known as a center of the porcelain industry along with metalworking and silk weaving.